-Tin and Steel Cans - We accept tin and steel cans (i.e. vegetable cans, dog & cat food cans, etc.) If a magnet sticks to it, it needs to be separated from the Aluminum cans.
+Tin and Steel Cans - We accept tin and steel cans (i.e. vegetable cans, dog & cat food cans, etc.) and small ferrous items (pots, pans, etc.) If a magnet sticks to it, it is a ferrous metal and needs to be separated from the Aluminum cans.

-Cardboard - The City accepts corrugated cardboard boxes only - broken down flat.
+Cardboard Mix - The City accepts brown paper, corrugated cardboard (broken down flat), and paper board products (think cereal boxes, cracker boxes, etc.) as part of our cardboard collection program.
+This mix is used in manufacturing the paper backing on sheetrock for the construction industry.
 If you have a large quantity of cardboard, please contact the Recycling Coordinator at the City Service Center and make an appointment to drop it off.
 Please note: a pizza box is considered a contaminated item.
 Check out the pizza box recycling mystery.

 Plastic - The City accepts Type 1 and Type 2 plastic only.
 Please read Plastic Recycling for more information.

 Drop-off Station: As part of the City’s recycling program, a drop-off station has been provided for those who are not able to participate in the City’s curbside pick-up program.
 There are twelve dumpsters at the drop-off station, each one labeled for the item to be collected.
 In addition, each dumpster has a sign stating which materials are acceptable and which ones are not.
 The drop-off station is located in the Industrial Park next to the RV Dump by the City Service Center, 110 West Progress Circle, and is open 24/7.